ryanklee/LLM-Workflow-Director/README.md

 # LLM-Workflow Director

 LLM-Workflow Director is a Python-based tool designed to assist in AI-driven software development.
-It aims to provide a structured approach to leveraging Large Language Models (LLMs) throughout the development lifecycle.
+It aims to provide a structured approach to leveraging Anthropic's Claude models throughout the development lifecycle.

 ## Project Goals

-- Streamline the integration of LLMs in software development processes
+- Streamline the integration of Claude models in software development processes
 - Provide a configurable workflow system for AI-assisted development
 - Maintain project state and progress across different development stages
-- Offer a simple interface for developers to interact with LLMs in their workflow
+- Offer a simple interface for developers to interact with Claude models in their workflow
 - Implement a robust constraint system to enforce workflow rules and best practices

 ## Project Status